open-telemetry/semantic-conventions/docs/http/http-spans.md

 **[9]:** Generally `tcp` for `HTTP/1.0`, `HTTP/1.1`, and `HTTP/2`.
 Generally `udp` for `HTTP/3`.
 Other obscure implementations are possible.

-Following attributes MUST be provided **at span creation time** (when provided at all), so they can be considered for sampling decisions:
+The following attributes can be important for making sampling decisions and SHOULD be provided **at span creation time** (if provided at all):

 * [`http.request.method`](../attributes-registry/http.md)